 Superfoods for Chronic Hives Relief

-Eating is a huge part of daily life, and so when you’re living with a chronic condition like hives, you want to make sure all those foods you’re eating are helping your body in the best way possible.
-Here are some foods that may help provide some relief.
+Eating is a huge part of daily life, and so when you’re living with a chronic hive condition, you want to make sure all those foods you’re eating are helping your body in the best way possible.
+Here are some foods that may help provide some relief from inflammatory symptoms.

-Anchovies are high in omega-3 fatty acids, which have been proven to lessen the intensity of hives in some people.
-They’re also low in mercury compared to other fish, and they’re high in the antioxidant selenium.
+Anchovies, high in omega-3 fatty acids, have been proven to lessen the intensity of hives in some people.
+They’re also low in mercury compared to other fish, as well as high in the antioxidant selenium.

-Mustard greens are one of the best foods you can eat if you have hives.
-With their high beta-carotene content, these potent greens have the ability to fight inflammation and help break down histamine.
+Mustard greens are one of the best foods to eat if you have hives.
+With their high beta-carotene content, these potent greens can aid in fighting inflammation and help to break down histamine.

 Turmeric has been shown to possess strong anti-inflammatory properties that may help protect against hives.
-This particular spice has been used in Ayurvedic healing and Chinese medicine for centuries.
+This particular spice has been used in Ayurvedic healing as well as Chinese medicine for centuries.

-Sweet potatoes are a root vegetable and are among the foods that are least likely to cause allergic symptoms.
-They contain a decent amount of vitamin C and antioxidants, too.
-They’re also delicious and can be prepared in a multitude of ways.
+Sweet potatoes are a root vegetable, and happen to be among the foods that are least likely to cause allergic symptoms.
+They contain a decent amount of vitamin C and antioxidants, not to mention delicious and versatile in the way they can be prepared.

-The flaxseed is a literal powerhouse of nutrients.
-Ground flaxseeds and flaxseed oil are among the best plant-based sources of omega-3 fatty acids, which makes them one of the best foods to eat if you suffer from chronic hives.
+The flaxseed is a powerhouse of nutrients, with fiber, protein, B vitamins, magnesium, selenium, and others.
+Ground flaxseeds and flaxseed oil are also among the best plant-based sources of omega-3 fatty acids, which makes them one of the best foods to eat if you suffer from chronic hives.

 Parsley may help reduce the frequency of hives flares, as it inhibits the creation of histamines in the body.
 It’s an easy garnish to add to many dishes, but don’t overdo it, because it may upset your stomach.

-If you don’t mind the bitter taste of dandelion leaves, they’re one of the best sources of beta-carotene, vitamin C, and a fairly decent source of vitamin E - all of which are good at keeping hives at bay.
+If you don’t mind the bitter taste of dandelion leaves, they’re one of the best sources of beta-carotene, vitamin C, and a fairly decent source of vitamin E. These are all good at keeping hives at bay.
+Not sure where to start with these greens?
 Add them to soups, stews, and salads.